An Excerpt from active measures: part ii

 Nothing.

 “Please!”
-Taghavi slammed his fist down on Zamanian’s shoulder.
+Taghavi kicked his boot heel back hard against Zamanian’s shin.
 “Wake up!”

 “What?”
 Taghavi croaked.
 “What is it?”

-“Hadi, we need help!” he shouted behind him, then hurriedly unbuckled his seat belt.
-He wrestled himself free and clumsily climbed over Zamanian, who screeched in agony as Taghavi’s foot brushed against his broken femur, then slipped and fell flat on his face in the aisle, cursing as he went down on his arm.
-Taghavi grabbed a seat and pulled himself back up, banging his head against the ceiling, and looked toward the cockpit—or rather, where the cockpit was.
+“Hadi, we need help!” he shouted behind him, then hurriedly unbuckled his seat belt with his good arm.
+He wrestled himself free and clumsily climbed over Zamanian, who screeched in agony as Taghavi’s boot brushed against his leg, then slipped and fell flat on his face in the aisle, cursing as he went down.
+Taghavi grabbed a seat and pulled himself back up, banging his head against the ceiling, and looked toward the cockpit—or rather, where the cockpit had been.

 The plane rolled in the crash.
 Taghavi had felt it.
 Now the forward section of the fuselage was crushed like an aluminum can.
-The two pilots, Ali, al-Jaberi, and Zolghadr—he could only see gory scraps of them tangled amid the twisted metal, like ground meat.
-Taghavi staggered forward past Zamanian, his knees wavering beneath him.
+The two pilots, Ali, al-Jaberi, and Zolghadr—he could only see gory ropes of flesh tangled amid the twisted metal, like meat stuck in a grinder.
+Taghavi staggered forward, his knees wavering beneath him.

 He understood why Pakpour kept screaming.

 Ahmadian’s head had been dashed against the fuselage.
-Pakpour was trapped beside his corpse, pinned into his seat by the wreckage, covered in brains and bits of skull.
+Pakpour was trapped beside his corpse, pinned into his seat by the wreckage, covered in brain and bits of skull.

-Taghavi turned around and found Hadi standing in the aisle, a Browning Hi-Power sidearm gripped tightly in his hand.
+Taghavi turned and found Hadi standing in the aisle, his hand tightly gripping a Browning Hi-Power sidearm.
 “What happened?” he muttered.

-“It was a bomb.”
-Hadi pointed to a five-foot hole in the tail section of the fuselage, gutting the cargo hold.
-“We went down in an oilfield, some worker’s bound to see the flare.
-I think we made it over the border, but I can’t get any reception.”
+“A bomb.”
+Hadi pointed to a five-foot breach in the fuselage’s tail section, gutting the cargo hold.
+“We went down in an oilfield.
+I think we made it over the border, but I can’t get reception.”
 He noticed Taghavi staring at the empty seat where Hajisadeghi had been.
 “Gone.
 Sucked out after the blast.
 I saw it.”
 He shook his head.
 “I barely held on.”

 Zamanian groaned.

 “We have to get them out.”
-Hadi pushed past Taghavi and crouched down beside Zamanian.
-He took out a pocket knife and sawed through the seatbelt.
+Hadi pushed past Taghavi and crouched beside Zamanian.
+He took out a pocketknife and began sawing through the seatbelt.
 “Help me.”

 Taghavi limped over, grabbed one of Zamanian’s arms while Hadi grabbed the other, but he wouldn’t budge.